 - Unspecified budget – because of the ongoing decision-making process, you don’t know how much it’s going to cost.
 No final price here.

 - No specific deadlines – this point also connects to the previous one.
 In a time and materials contract, there is no strict deadline; everything is flexible, which may pose some problems for someone who wants to know the release date.

 Get more insights into the software development process from our newsletter.
 Sign up now and treat yourself with some Gorrion’s dose of knowledge.

-Very often, when people hear the estimate and you think, ‘why is it so pricey?’.
-For this reason, an IT company will list the project cost and what constitutes this.
-But for now, we’re going to do it right here.
+When people often hear the software cost estimate, they think, ‘why is it so pricey?’.
+And we get it.
+The software development process is costly.
+But it’s not like the price is just thrown at you.
+Usually, your IT company will list the project costs and what constitutes this.
+But for now, let’s do it right here.